github/opensource.guide/activities/citable-code/index.md

 ---
 <a id="intro" title="Intro" class="toc-item"></a>

 [Digital Object Identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) are the backbone of the academic reference and metrics system.
-If you're a researcher writing software then this guide will show you how to make your work citable in the academic referencing system.

-In this tutorial we're going to learn how to archive one of your GitHub repositories and assign it a DOI using the data archiving tool [Zenodo](https://zenodo.org/about).
+If you're a researcher writing software, this guide will show you how to make the work you share on GitHub citable by archiving one of your GitHub repositories and assigning a DOI using the data archiving tool [Zenodo](https://zenodo.org/about).

-> **ProTip:** This tutorial is aimed at researchers who want to cite GitHub repositories in the academic literature.
+> **ProTip:** This tutorial is aimed at researchers who want to cite GitHub repositories in academic literature.
+Provided you've already set up a GitHub repository, this tutorial can be completed without installing any special software.

-#### Install & Code Free Zone

-Provided you've already got a GitHub repository set up that you want to archive, then this tutorial can be completed without installing any special software.
 If you haven't yet created a project on GitHub, start first by [uploading your work](https://guides.github.com/introduction/desktop/) to a repository.

 <a id="repository" title="Choosing Your Repo" class="toc-item"></a>